anodot/anodot_aws_usage/README.md

 Build and installation are performed with make tool.

-All neccassary tasks are described in Makefile.
+All neccessary tasks are described in Makefile.

 Run make help to see all available tasks
 ```bash